 - Released an interior fabric named dop, developed as a durable fabric intended for use over long periods of time.
 Each side of the fabric is colored differently, so as the surface wears the reverse side color appears — thus the natural aging process can be enjoyed.

 - Minagawa planned and supervised the POOL project by Ryohin Keikaku Co., which involved transforming excess stock and fabric remnants for resale— “pool” the excess and “loop” (“pool” spelled backwards) them back into society.

-- Launched a store, koti, meaning “house” in Finnish, at Shonan T-Site, Kanagawa.
+- Opened a store, koti, meaning “house” in Finnish, at Shonan T-Site, Kanagawa.

 - Costume design for the theatrical play Throw away Your Books, LetÅfs Get onto the Streets, directed by Takahiro Morita from Mum and Gypsy from the original work by Shuji Terayama; produced by the Tokyo Metropolitan Theatre.